Colossians 2:16 Explanation number 6

 “Keep this feast - Probably the Passover is here referred to.
 Why he was so anxious to celebrate that feast at Jerusalem, the historian has not informed us.
 It is probable, however, that he wished to meet as many of his countrymen as possible, and to remove, if practicable, the prejudices which had everywhere been raised against him, Act_21:20-21.
 Perhaps, also, he supposed that there would be many Christian converts present, whom he might meet also.”Robert Jamieson, A. R. Fausset and David Brown

-“I must ... keep this feast - probably Pentecost, presenting a noble opportunity of preaching the Gospel.”Adam Clarke's Commentary on the Bible, LL.D., F.S.A., (1715-1832)
+“I must ... keep this feast - probably Pentecost, presenting a noble opportunity of preaching the Gospel.”Trumpets - Leviticus 23:23-25

 Matthew 24:30-31; 1 Thessalonians 4:16-17; Revelation 11:15 - These verses refer to the sound of the trumpet blown with the second coming of Christ and are INCORRECTLY and perhaps dishonestly linked to the blowing of trumpets which was done just before the Day of Atonement.
+There is nothing here but erroneous assumptions to imply Paul kept the feasts that he said were nailed to the cross.

 There is no doubt about the fourth and the other nine Commandments being eternal but the feasts had a purpose.
 The Bible tells us that they were our schoolmaster to bring us to Christ but then were no longer necessary.
-What was it that these feasts also had?
+(Galatians 3:24-25) What was it that these feasts also had?
 They had sacrificial offerings to make reconciliation for our sin.
 When Jesus said “it is finished,” had he finished the job or not?
 There was certainly something nailed to the cross.
 So what was nailed to the cross?
 It was whatever it was that was practised to make reconciliation for sin before Christ died on the cross.
-These feasts had burnt offerings etc. If one insists they must keep these feasts then they have to do it properly according to how the Bible instructs that they are to be kept.
+These feasts had burnt offerings etc. If one insists they must keep these feasts then they have to do it properly according to how the Bible instructs they are to be kept.
 You cannot just decide what part of them you want to do.
 You do it all or you don't do it at all.
 Here is just one example for Passover.
 If one insists on keeping these feasts, then this is what you have to do for Passover just to begin with!

 Ezekiel 45:21-25 “In the first month, in the fourteenth day of the month, you shall have the passover, a feast of seven days; unleavened bread shall be eaten.
 22 And upon that day shall the prince prepare for himself and for all the people of the land a bullock for a sin offering.
 23 And seven days of the feast he shall prepare a burnt offering to the LORD, seven bullocks and seven rams without blemish daily the seven days; and a kid of the goats daily for a sin offering.
 24 And he shall prepare a meat offering of an ephah for a bullock, and an ephah for a ram, and an hin of oil for an ephah.
 25 In the seventh month, in the fifteenth day of the month, shall he do the like in the feast of the seven days, according to the sin offering, according to the burnt offering, and according to the meat offering, and according to the oil.”Now here is the problem.
 If you start doing burnt offerings to make reconciliation for sin then you say to Jesus, "Hey Jesus!
 When you said it was finished, it was not finished at all…You did not finish the job on the cross at all so I still have to follow these feasts and the burnt offerings etc to cover my sins…"

-Those teaching observance of the feasts typically use underhanded techniques like painting a real ugly picture for Easter and Christmas to try and turn people from them and then to their Church for the answer to escape this.
-Yes, there is paganism involved in the origin of these things that one can easily avoid, and do not forget that Satan wants this to happen and for these two events to be lost as much as possible because they DO result in MANY people coming to Christ.
+Those teaching observance of the feasts also typically use underhanded techniques like painting an ugly picture for Easter and Christmas to try and turn people from them and then to their Church for the answer to escape this.
+Yes, there is paganism involved in the origin of these things that one can easily avoid, and do not forget that Satan wants this to happen and for these two events to be lost as much as possible because they do result in many people coming to Christ.
 If the world followed Armstrong's teaching then the world would never here about Christ and that is exactly what Satan wants.
 Jesus out of the picture!
 He also wants to add confusion here to keep as many as possible from the fourth Commandment that really is important.
 It is sin not to keep the Commandments but this feast system was to make reconciliation for sin (breaking the Ten Commandments) and pointed forward to Christ.
 Big difference!
 We need to understand this.
 And yes, we have just seen there are some verses that can be cleverly used and misunderstood to make a convincing argument but there are clear answers to these scriptures if one wants them that also prevents all the contradiction with other scripture that you would otherwise have.

 We must not deny the work of Jesus on the cross and in turn add to the confusion that will keep more people from finding the blessings of the Sabbath truth and entering the kingdom.